approov/web-quickstart-hcaptcha-javascript/README.md

-# Approov Web Quickstart: hCaptcha
+# Approov Quickstart: Web - Javascript - hCaptcha

 This quickstart is for Javascript web apps that are using the hCaptcha service and that you wish to protect with Approov.
 If this is not your situation then please check if there is a more relevant quickstart guide available.

 This quickstart provides the basic steps for integrating Approov into your web app.
-A more detailed step-by-step guide using a [Shapes App Example] is also available.
+A more detailed step-by-step guide using a [Shapes App Example](./SHAPES-EXAMPLE.md) is also available.

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.